Updated on June 25, 2021

 4. Force-quit your device and restart it

-5. Factory rest your iPhone settings (Go to "Settings" > "General" > "Reset" > "Reset All Settings")
+5. Factory reset your iPhone settings (Go to "Settings" > "General" > "Reset" > "Reset All Settings")

 6. Disable Background App Refresh for unused apps to save battery life.
 (Go to"Settings" > "General" > "Background App Refresh" > Find the unused apps > Toggle the switch to OFF position)

-Reported by some users, Apple Music is stuck on loading library after an iOS upgrade, and a few said that Apple Music is not loading songs when they restore a backup in the new phone.
+As reported by some users, Apple Music is stuck on the loading library after an iOS upgrade, and a few said that Apple Music is not loading songs when they restore a backup in the new phone.

 8 Possible Fixes:

 1. Check your phone's 2/3/4G network signal.
 If you have a weak or unstable mobile network, change your location and try again.

 2. Turn on and off the airplane mode.